OllisGit/Octoprint-AutostartPrint/README.md

 Plugin starts a print job after the Printer is connected (e.g. after powering up).
 It selects the lasted uploaded file for print.

-If you want to start a printjob after powering up your OctoPrintServer, make sure you do the folowing steps:
+If you want to start a printjob after powering up your OctoPrintServer, make sure you do the following steps:

-1. Make sure you check "Auto-connect on server startup" in NavigationBar
+1. Make sure you check "Auto-connect on server startup" in Side-Bar
-2. Select what kind of file do you want to print from "local-" or "sd-card-filesystem" in the Plugin-Settings (SD-Card not tested (right now), because I didn't have an SD-Card)
+2. Select what kind of file do you want to print: from "local-" or "sd-card-filesystem" in the Plugin-Settings (SD-Card not tested (right now), because I didn't have an SD-Card)
-3. Define a delay in seconds
+3. Define a delay in seconds before print starts
 3. Activate the Plugin

 --> Next time the printer is connected a countdown is started and after that countdown the print starts automatically.